nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
       The domain name must:
         - end with a domain label at least 2 characters long
-        - have each domain label start and end with <u>alphanumeric</u> characters
+        - have each domain label start and end with alphanumeric characters
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 [↑ Back to prefix list](#5-information-fields--prefixes)